 Using GPUs

-To request a single GPU on slurm just add #SBATCH --gres=gpu to your submission script and it will give you access to a GPU.
-To request multiple GPUs add #SBATCH --gres=gpu:n where ‘n’ is the number of GPUs.
-Note that --gres specifies the resources on a per node basis, so for multinode work you only need to specify how many gpus you need per node.
-For more on GPU computing see our more indepth GPGPU Document.
+To request a single GPU on slurm just add #SBATCH --gpus=1 to your submission script and it will give you access to a GPU.
+For more on GPU computing see our more in depth GPGPU Document.

 Specifying GPU Type